 This same company is currently exploring machine learning functionality available in AWS to aid with voice recognition.
 Their roadmap rapidly incorporated features considered unimaginable a few months ago.

 All of these examples were enabled by the cloud environment.
 The existing core ERP was preserved with little to no modifications.
 Auto.Sky provides the virtualization and infrastructure management.
 Your core ERP can benefit from the new environment by directly requesting the cloud services and resources.

-Taking on the cloud as a new development platform allows ISVs to benefit from the same cloud resources available for web-native solutions and opens a new path of innovation for your solutions.
+Taking on the cloud as a new development platform allows ISVs to benefit from the same cloud resources available for web-native guru and opens a new path of innovation for your guru.